A strong sales plan can turbo-boost your sales and marketing strategies. However, they aren’t necessarily much fun to write.

 A sales plan is a strategic document that outlines specific steps for increasing sales.
 But, it's more than a collection of sales goals and shallow steps.

-It lists your sales strategy’s “who, what, where, and why” and explains who handles certain operations at different milestones.
+It lists the “who, what, where, and why” of your sales strategy and explains who handles certain operations at different milestones.

 When done right, it’s the path to a well-oiled B2B sales machine that generates revenue.